MP Estate Planning UK

 crypto and inheritance tax

 We start with a clear fact: HMRC treats cryptocurrency as property for inheritance tax purposes.
-That means digital holdings form part of your estate and may be liable to charges if the estate exceeds the nil-rate band.
+That means digital holdings form part of your estate and may be liable to a 40% charge if the estate exceeds the nil-rate band — currently £325,000 per person, frozen since 6 April 2009 and confirmed frozen until at least April 2031.

 Access matters as much as value.
-Executors need keys, wallet details or exchange accounts.
-Without those, loved ones face delays and extra cost at probate.
+Executors need keys, wallet details or exchange account credentials.
+Without those, loved ones face delays and extra cost during the probate process — and remember, all sole-name assets are frozen until a Grant of Probate is issued.

 Price swings can change the estate total quickly.
+A Bitcoin portfolio worth £200,000 one month could be worth £300,000 the next — potentially pushing an estate over the nil-rate band and triggering an unexpected IHT bill.
 Good records and simple steps now reduce stress later.

 Throughout this guide we show practical choices that affect tax and administration: what you own, where it is held, who can access it and what evidence executors will need.
 For a fuller walkthrough see our crypto inheritance tax planning UK guide.